 There are no fares for the use of RFTA's circulator bus services within the City of Aspen and the Town of Carbondale.
 Likewise, no fares are charged for travel within the Aspen fare zone, which includes the Town of Snowmass Village.
-The City of Glenwood Springs charges a one dollar fare for all day travel on Ride Glenwood service that is operated by RFTA.
+The City of Glenwood Springs charges a one dollar (\$1.00) fare for all day travel on Ride Glenwood service, which is operated by RFTA.
 All other RFTA transit services are subject to fares approved by RFTA's Board of Directors.
-RFTA has a 50% discount program for Veterans and Persons with Disabilities throughout its service area.
+RFTA has a fifty-percent (50%) discount program for Veterans and Persons with Disabilities throughout its service area.
 Seniors (65 and over) and children (5 and under) ride free on all RFTA routes.
-RFTA does not charge a fare for the use of its complementary paratransit services.
+RFTA does not charge a fare for the use of its ADA Complementary Paratransit services.
 RFTA's fares are printed on schedules and are available on RFTA's website, www.rfta.com.